-To provide the authorized EMT with the capability to verify the origin of the received Meter Data the Gateway signs the encrypted and MAC-protected Meter Data using ECDSA in accordance to [TR 03111] with one of the hash functions SHA-256, SHA-384 or SHA-512 and one of the supported elliptic curves (FCO_NRO.2, FCS_COP.1/HASH).
-Please note that the actual signature generation is performed by the Security Module.
+1319 To provide the authorized External Entity with the capability to verify the origin of the received Meter Data the Gateway signs the encrypted and MAC-protected data using ECDSA in accordance to [TR 03111]

+with the hash function SHA-256 and the curve BrainpoolP256r1 according to [RFC 5114] (FCO_NRO.2, FCS_COP.1/HASH).
+Please note that the actual signature generation is performed by the Security

+1323 Module.